lysmarine/lysmarine_gen/README.md

 * 4 GB memory or higher (2 GB works too but not for many concurrent programs)
 * Touchscreen with resolution 1024x600 or higher (800x480 works too but few of the programs will open too big dialog boxes)

-# Contributors & Testers

-If you don't know where to start, fixing a typo can be enough.
-There are also some issues in the bug tracker marked as 'good first issue'.
-If something bothers you or you would like to add a feature, plz, open an issue before making a Pull Request.

-I'm friendly to first time contributors.
-If you are not sure what it means to contribute to the open source software or GitHub scares you, message me on facebook <https://fb.me.com/lysmarineOS/> (I speak English and French).

 # Binaries

+CircleCI is the tool which is used to create the OS image.
 Binaries are downloadable from:
  <https://cloudsmith.io/~bbn-projects/repos/bbn-repo/packages/?q=lysmarine>

 [![Hosted By: Cloudsmith](https://img.shields.io/badge/OSS%20hosting%20by-cloudsmith-blue?logo=cloudsmith&style=for-the-badge)](https://cloudsmith.com)

 Package repository hosting is graciously provided by [Cloudsmith](https://cloudsmith.com).
 Cloudsmith is the only fully hosted, cloud-native, universal package management solution, that enables your organization to create, store and share packages in any format, to any place, with total confidence.